What is AA WCAG 2.2 Accessibility Standard?

 WCAG 2.2 adds 8 new success criteria.
 These are:

 - Focus appearance – level AA: This specifies that the minimum size of a focus indicator must be at least 1-pixel thick border around the element.
-Focus indicators help users navigate a website via keyboard without a mouse, by showing which element they current have selected.
+Focus indicators help users navigate a website via keyboard without a mouse, by showing which element they currently have selected.

 - Focus appearance – level AAA: This is similar to Focus appearance level AA, but makes it more visible by stipulating that the focus indicator must be at least 2 pixels thick around the element.